Ancient Olympic Games

 Hire a car in Athens and drive to Olympia and other areas of Greece.
 This is the fastest way to get to Olympia, and a great way to discover other scenic parts of the country.
 Check and compare rental prices in this link.

-Olympia and Athens are also connected by coach, which depart from Terminal A (Kifissou 100) at 9:30 am and at 12:30 pm (midday).
+Olympia and Athens are also connected by buses, which depart from Terminal A (Kifissou 100) at 9:30 am and at 12:30 pm (midday).
 The journey takes 5 hours and 30 minutes.

 - Corinth-Patras-Pyrgos: Although the distance is longer, this highway is the fastest way to get to Olympia from Athens.
-The 350 km take approximately 3-hours-and-a-half.
+It takes approximately 3.5 hours to complete this 350-km journey.

 - Corinth-Tripoli-Arcadia: Take the highway to Tripoli, and just before getting to the destination, turn off towards “Ancient Olympia”.
 The distance is 320 km long, but since the road is not very good, it takes around five hours to get to Olympia.
 Even though it takes longer than the first option, the road is extremely scenic.
 You can also stop off at Mycenae and Epidaurus first.